7 Somatic Exercises for Anxiety and Stress Relief

 Psychosis as a Five-Stage Process

 What happens when a person experiences a psychotic disorder is often broken down into three stages: early, acute and recovery.
 However, there is another way to look at psychosis as well.
-Understanding psychosis and recovery as a five-stage process is about acknowledging that there is greater complexity to the situation than “psychotic” and “not psychotic” and that the recovery process itself may not be simple and straightforward for everyone.
+Understanding the signs of psychosis and recovery as a five-stage process is about acknowledging that there is greater complexity to the situation than “psychotic” and “not psychotic” and that the recovery process itself may not be simple and straightforward for everyone.

 Both models agree that the first stage of psychosis can resemble other mental health problems and may therefore be difficult to identify, particularly in individuals who have not had a psychotic episode in the past.
 In addition, as is the case with each stage, not everyone will experience this initial stage.